bric3/oh-my-zsh-git/README.md

 ## Customize it

-In order to customize either the symbol, the color or if some symbol should be displayed define on of these varaible in your oh-my-zsh theme.
+In order to customize either the symbol, the color or if some symbol should be displayed define on of these variable in your oh-my-zsh theme.

 For example in your theme set the following variables to have a prompt info that will look like : `[(master ᄉ origin)]`